sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     ```plaintext

-    @workspace Create fields and a class constructor for the `GetLoan.cs` file.
+    #codebase Create fields and a class constructor for the `GetLoan.cs` file.
 The class will be used to create unit tests for the GetLoan method in the `JsonLoanRepository.cs` file.
 Create the following private readonly fields: `_mockLoanRepository`, `_jsonLoanRepository`, `_configuration`, and `_jsonData`.
 Instantiate the fields in the `GetLoanTest` constructor.
 Use `ConfigurationBuilder` to create a `_configuration` object that can be used to instantiate the JsonData object.

     ```